NunoSempere/time-to-botec/squiggle.c/squiggle_c/README.md

 It emits one warning about something I already took care of, so by default I've suppressed it.
 I think this is good news in terms of making me more confident that this simple library is correct :).

-### Division between core functions and extraneous expansions
+### Division between core functions and squiggle_moreneous expansions

 This library differentiates between core functions, which are pretty tightly scoped, and expansions and convenience functions, which are more meandering.
-Expansions are in `extra.c` and `extra.h`.
+Expansions are in `squiggle_more.c` and `squiggle_more.h`.
 To use them, take care to link them:

 ```
 // In your C source file
-#include "extra.h"
+#include "squiggle_more.h"
 ```

 ```
 # When compiling:
-gcc -std=c99 -Wall -O3 example.c squiggle.c extra.c -lm -o ./example
+gcc -std=c99 -Wall -O3 example.c squiggle.c squiggle_more.c -lm -o ./example

 ```